-Moreover, Code.Sprint{MT is} accredited at MQF Level 3, thus offering you the opportunity to top up your list of academic achievements.
+Moreover, Code.Sprint^{MT} is accredited at MQF Level 3, thus offering you the opportunity to top up your list of academic achievements.
 You can be awarded either a 1 ECTS Non-Formal MQF3 Award (not graded) or a 2 ECTS Applied MQF3 Award which is graded as explained in section Grading Distribution.

-1. Complete this preparatory workbook: APPLIED AWARD (2 ECTS) Develop solutions according to the tasks 4.
-Qualify to the Final Round. found in this workbook.
-Do the Self-Reflective exercise once all the 5.
-Participate in the Bootcamp Session. tasks have been completed.
-6. Participate in the Final Round.
-Send your work (x4 sourcecodes + self evaluation exercise in PDF as ONE ZIP file.
-7. Submit the solution of every task given during the final round.
-Participate during the qualifiers round.
-8. Create a presentation in any format you prefer of not more than 5 minutes. .
-Submit the solution of all the tasks iven during the qualifiers round to the 9.
-Demostrate the presentation during the Award Ceremony. udges.
+NON-FORMAL AWARD (1 ECTS 5) 1.
+Complete this preparatory workbook: APPLIED AWARD (2 ECTS) Develop solutions according to the tasks found in this workbook.
+Do the Self-Reflective exercise once all the tasks have been completed.
+Send your work (x4 source codes + self reflection exercise in PDF as ONE ZIP file.
+Qualify to the Final Round.
+Participate in the Bootcamp Session.
+Participate in the Final Round.
+Submit the solution of every task given during the final round.
+2. Participate during the Qualifiers Round.
+8. Create a presentation in any format you prefer of not more than 5 minutes.
+3. Submit the solution of all the tasks given during the qualifiers round to the judges.
+9. Demostrate the presentation online a day or two prior to the Award Ceremony.
 (A graded award is given when all work is assessed by experts in the area)